The effects of Water Temperature

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today Thursday, 21th of January of 2021, the sun will rise in Big Pine Key (Coupon Bight) at 7:10 am and sunset will be at 6:02 pm.
-In the high tide and low tide chart, we can see that the first high tide was at 3:33 am and the next high tide will be at 3:28 pm.
-The first low tide will be at 10:10 am and the next low tide at 11:52 pm.
+Today Saturday, 20th of April of 2024, the sun will rise in Big Pine Key (Coupon Bight) at 6:58:12 am and sunset will be at 7:50:07 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 3:17 am and the next low tide will be at 3:32 pm.
+The first high tide will be at 8:33 am and the next high tide at 8:55 pm.

-The tidal coefficient today is 39, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 38.
-The day ends with a tidal coefficient of 39.
+The tidal coefficient today is 70, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 74.
+The day ends with a tidal coefficient of 77.

 We can compare these levels with the maximum high tide recorded in the tide tables for Big Pine Key (Coupon Bight) which is of 2.3 ft and a minimum height of -0.3 ft.

-The following graph shows the progression of the tidal coefficient in the month of January of 2021.These values give us a rough idea of the tidal amplitude in Big Pine Key (Coupon Bight), forecast in January.
+The following graph shows the progression of the tidal coefficient in the month of April of 2024.These values give us a rough idea of the tidal amplitude in Big Pine Key (Coupon Bight), forecast in April.

 Large coefficients indicate important high and low tides; major currents and movements usually take place on the sea bed.
 But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in Big Pine Key, the wind in Big Pine Key and the surf forecast in Big Pine Key before you go fishing.